ANUBushfireInitiative/bushfire-drone-simulation/bushfire_drone_simulation/README.rst

         }

-    If this folder already exists and is not empty, the user will be prompted as to whether they wish to overwrite the current contents of the folder or respecify the output destination.
+    If this folder already exists and is not empty, the user will be prompted as to whether they wish to overwrite the current contents of the folder.

-*  The coordinator class of the UAVs and water bombers
+*  The coordinator type for the UAVs and water bombers

     .. code-block:: json